buildpacks-community/kpack/docs/image.md

 #### Status

-When an image has successfully built with its current configuration, its status will report the up to date fully qualified built image reference.
+When an image resource has successfully built with its current configuration, its status will report the up to date fully qualified built OCI image reference.

-If you are using `kubectl` this information is available with `kubectl get <image-name>` or `kubectl describe <image-name>`.
+If you are using `kubectl` this information is available with `kubectl get <image-resource-name>` or `kubectl describe <image-resource-name>`.

 ```yaml
 status: